haowenz/FEM/README.md

 ## Parameters
-To reduce mapping time, we recommend you to use the smallest step size as long as the index can fit into your memory.
-In next version, FEM will choose step size according to given memory size by user adaptively.
+To reduce mapping time, we recommend to use the smallest step size as long as the index can fit into the memory.
+In next version, FEM will choose the step size according to given memory adaptively.

 ## Contacts
 Weiguo Liu <br />
 Email: weiguo.liu@sdu.edu.cn

 Haowen Zhang <br />
-Email: hwzhang@gatech.com
+Email: hwzhang@gatech.edu

 We welcome any bug report and suggestion.